aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/prayer-for-george-washington-first-president-of-the-united-states-of-america-by-kahal-kadosh-beit-shalome-1789.html.md

 <html>
 <head></head>
 <body>
-Title: Prayer for the Government in honor of George Washington, First President of the United States of America by K.K.
+Title: Prayer for the Government in honor of George Washington, First President of the United States of America by Ḳ.Ḳ.
 Beit Shalome (1789)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=4518">http://opensiddur.org/?p=4518</a>
 <p />